 Review summary: Canon 1300D vs Nikon D7500

 So what is the bottom line?
 Is the Canon 1300D better than the Nikon D7500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 235g or 33 percent) and hence easier to carry around.